Param-Harrison/kidzode/public/courses/pixel-heroes/password_challenge.md

 # Challenge: Custom Password Length

-Let the user choose how long their password should be!
+Challenge time!
+Let the user choose how long their password should be.
+Ask for the length, then generate a password with that many characters, mixing letters, numbers, and special characters!

-## What to Do
-1. Ask for password length
-2. Generate a password with that many characters
-3. Mix letters, numbers, and special characters!

 ```python
 import random